 8. If it swims, eat it.
 Seafood on Cozumel is delicious and our two favorite places to get seafood were La Choza and La Perlita.
 You can’t go wrong with ordering ceviche at any beach bar, although Playa Azul makes the best octopus ceviche.

 9. Don’t be afraid to leave your resort.
 While your resort is cool and has free booze, San Miguel is one of the most charming towns you’ll visit and the east side of Cozumel is wild.
 Plus, there are Mayan ruins on the island (San Gervasio) and big, bright blue butterflies in the jungle surrounding this site.

 I’d also add that Cozumel is very safe.
 According to this article on TripAdvisor.com, it’s one of the safest destinations in Mexico.
-In my two visits to the island, I have never once felt unsafe.
-Like any place you visit, it’s wise to use common sense while visiting Cozumel, but you do not need to waste a lot of time worrying about safety issues.
+During my two visits to the island, I have never once felt unsafe.
+Just like any place you visit, it’s wise to use common sense while in Cozumel, but you do not need to waste a lot of time worrying about safety issues.